An electromechanical marvel called the Bombe decrypted thousands of WWII messages.

 Enigma cipher machines have endured in the minds of history buffs and cryptography hobbyists for more than a century, still discovered at dusty French flea markets and dredged up from under beach ...

-Add Yahoo as a preferred source to see more of our stories on Google.
 "Fritz Menzer did not just come up with this machine - he developed other machines.
-And he also worked on cryptanalysis machines ...
+And he also worked on cryptanalysis machines to crack the codes of other countries.
+There has been no research on ...